5 Different Ways to Make a Budget | Brilliant Ways to Master Your Money

 - Can be time consuming.
 Planning out where every dollar is supposed to go, or tracking where they went can be very time consuming if you don’t have a solid spreadsheet and system in place.

-- Need to be modified/evaluated monthly.
+- Needs to be modified/evaluated monthly.
 Budgets are not set it and forget it.
 Every month will be different, making your money plans different.
-For example, ever December I know my gift fund needs to be considerately larger than in other months due to Christmas.
+For example, every December I know my gift fund needs to be considerably larger than in other months due to Christmas.

 Five Types of Personal Budgeting Systems